Numerical approximation based on deep convolutional neural network for high-dimensional fully nonlinear merged PDEs and 2BSDEs: Approximation of the merged PDEs-2BSDEs system

-\item[(iii)] We also depict the rough schematic diagram of convolutional neural network, see Figure \ref{TK2}.
+\item[(iii)] Figure \ref{TK2} depicts the rough schematic diagram of convolutional neural network.
 In fact, other processing processes are similar to Figure \ref{TK1}.
 For simplicity, we only draw the process of the convolutional neural network here.
-In Figure \ref{TK2}, $\mathbf{x}$ has to undergo a ``reshape'' operation to become $\mathbf{Z}$ before it can be input into the network.
+As seen in Figure \ref{TK2}, $\mathbf{x}$ has to undergo a ``reshape'' operation to become $\mathbf{Z}$ before it can be input into the network.
 As can be seen from the figure, $\mathbf{Z}$ is subjected to a ``conv'' operation to obtain matrix $\mathbf{H}^{conv1}$ of multiple channels.
 For brevity, only 4 channels are drawn on the graph, there should actually be 32 channels.
 Note that, in the last layer of convolution $\mathbf{H}^{final}$, we turn the multiple channels back into a single channel.
 In addition, the ``reshape+FC'' operation means that the matrix is first converted into vector by the ``reshape'' operation.
 Then ``FC'' is used to perform the operation.
 Here ``FC'' is the linear transformation in Subsection \ref{Se3.2}.

 \end{enumerate} \end{remark}